New Zealand Australians: Geographic distribution

-As of 2011, Brisbane, the capital and most populous city in the state of Queensland, was home to 99,285 New Zealand-born people.

 More New Zealand-born people in Australia were concentrated in Queensland than any other state, with more than half of those in Queensland living in the city of Brisbane.
 New South Wales was home to the second largest New Zealand-born population with 114,231 people of which 81,064 were located in its largest city, Sydney.
 The third largest population was found in the state of Victoria with 80,235 people.
-The state of Western Australia had the fourth largest population with 70,735 people of which 33,751 were located in the city of Perth.
+The state of Western Australia had the fourth largest population with 70,735 people of which 33,751 were located in the city of Perth, and South Australia had the fifth largest at 12,930.

 Socio-economics

 New Zealand citizens have a high labour-force participation rate (78.2 per cent at July 2012) compared with those born in Australia (78.0 per cent).
 New Zealanders living in Australia also have a higher median weekly income ($760) than Australians born in Australia ($597) and immigrants in general ($538), which may be partially due to working longer hours (51.8 hours per week) than the Australian-born (45.6 hours) or immigrants in general (44.7 hours).